dmitry-zhuravlev/SkylandersConverter/README.md

 ## Support

-As of writing this, this will ONLY work with Skylanders Imaginators Figures.
+As of writing this, this will ONLY work with Skylanders Imaginators Figures/Level Packs.
 I don't have figures from the other game yet.
 When I get them, I'll make changes to the script here :)

-For support, Message Equip on discord Equip#1515 or join The discord server [Link](https://discord.gg/e9XzfG5nV5)
+For support, Message froyop12 on discord froyop12#8300